Running the Game

 Lastly, if a player completed one of their Beat cards, they can Level Up in preparation of the next episode.

-Once you’ve finished an episode of Blood on the Lens, you can continue the story with a Sequel or begin a new story with new characters.
-A campaign of Blood on the Lens consists of a string of related horror stories, an Anthology, examples of which are detailed in the Threats.
+Once you’ve finished an episode of Blood on the Lens, you can continue the story with a campaign.
+A campaign in consists of a string of related horror stories, an Incursion, examples of which are detailed in the Threats chapter.
+In an incursion, the stakes grow higher with each passing episode.
+By the end, the very world is on a ticking clock, forfeit if the Threat isn’t halted.

 Quick Preparation

+As you devise your session, think in terms of locations, not events.
+Since the players largely direct the action, start by writing down Locations for scenes.
 Look over the hooks, mysteries, and revelations of the Threat, and consider where these might take place.
-Grab a handful of Locations from your setting and write these down.
 This is your rough outline for the session.

 Once you have around five locations fleshed out, you’re ready!
 Players can bring the episode in unexpected directions, so a light itinerary gives them space to deliberate and improvise.
 You can shift clues and NPCs to new locations, shuffle big events around, and drop locations entirely.
 Whenever the players go somewhere unexpected, jot it down in your outline and record what happens there.